 - Where do alumni of online business analytics programs get jobs?
 LinkedIn is your friend here.
 You can search for the program’s name to find out if graduates are working in your kind of dream career (or not).

-For our full list of Master's in Business Analytics / MS in Analytics programs (including all the on-campus programs), please click here.
+View the full list of Master's in Business Analytics / MS in Analytics programs (including all the on-campus programs).

 Syracuse University's Martin J. Whitman School of Business offers a Master of Science in Business Analytics delivered 100% online.
 Students can complete the program in as little as 18 months, gaining expertise in areas such as information systems, data modeling, and predictive analytics.
 The curriculum includes core courses in topics such as data analysis and decision making, business analytics, accounting analytics, marketing analytics, financial analytics and management science.
 Students can use electives to tailor the program to match their personal and career goals.
 Applicants to the program must have a bachelor's degree and at least a year of full-time professional experience.
 Experienced professionals may qualify for a GMAT waiver.